Lehigh Clay Products, Ltd. v. Iowa Department of Transportation , 1996 Iowa Sup. LEXIS 62 ( 1996 )

 An appeal from the district court's final judgment in eminent domain proceedings is simply an extension of the statutory process for challenging the initial determination of the compensation tribunal.
 The manifest purpose of section 6B.33 is to more nearly make whole those property owners whose lands are taken by eminent domain and who must litigate in the courts in order to obtain a proper determination of their just compensation.
 If such persons are required to pay their own attorney fees, much of the benefit that might be gained by a successful appeal would be offset by the resulting legal costs.
 Given this general acceptance of the statute's purpose, there is no basis for attributing to the legislature an intention to draw an arbitrary distinction between fees in the district court and fees on appeal.

 The language of the statute is in no way inconsistent with our conclusion as to its meaning.
-IDOT’s argument seeking to uphold the Wilson court’s interpretation of sec*529tion 6B.33 unduly focuses on the word “appeal.”
+IDOT's argument seeking to uphold the Wilson court's interpretation of section *529 6B.33 unduly focuses on the word "appeal."
 It suggests that this word must refer to the appeal to the district court.
 In fact, that word is just as easily interpreted as referring to the entire judicial process of challenging the award.
-Because that interpretation is more consistent with the goal of the statute, it should have been accepted in the Wilson ease.
-Moreover, even if the isolated word “appeal” is believed to identify only the district court proceeding, the right to recover costs and attorney fees extends to costs and fees “occasioned by the appeal” rather than costs and fees of the appeal.
+Because that interpretation is more consistent with the goal of the statute, it should have been accepted in the Wilson case.
+Moreover, even if the isolated word "appeal" is believed to identify only the district court proceeding, the right to recover costs and attorney fees extends to costs and fees "occasioned by the appeal" rather than costs and fees of the appeal.
 Because there can be no supreme court appeal without the district court appeal, the former is obviously occasioned by the latter.

 The holdings in Goodwin v.
 Iowa State Highway Commission, 369 N.W.2d 816 (Iowa 1985), and Atherton v.
 State Conservation Commission, 203 N.W.2d 620, 622 (Iowa 1973), serve to illuminate the flaws in our Wilson decision.
 In both of those appeals the issue was the recovery of litigation costs in defending against a taking after the condemning authority eventually abandoned the eminent domain proceeding.
 In both cases we interpreted Iowa Code section 6B.34 (formerly section 472.34) as being designed to restore a landowner to the status quo.
-We held in Goodwin that this allowed the re-coupment of appellate attorney fees if the condemnation litigation had proceeded to an appellate court level prior to the condemning authority’s abandonment.
+We held in Goodwin that this allowed the recoupment of appellate attorney fees if the condemnation litigation had proceeded to an appellate court level prior to the condemning authority's abandonment.
 Although section 6B.34 and section 6B.33 apply to different situations, the need for recoupment of fees on appeal, in order to make the landowner whole, applies equally in both situations.

-To the extent that it is suggested in Goodivin or Atherton that the contrasting result in Wilson may be justified on the basis that some expenses inhere in the compensation for the property, that assertion was not well taken.
+To the extent that it is suggested in Goodwin or Atherton that the contrasting result in Wilson may be justified on the basis that some expenses inhere in the compensation for the property, that assertion was not well taken.
 The way is not open to an appellate court to assert that certain costs and expenses are presumed to inhere in the compensation for a taking where that same court has unequivocally determined that those costs or expenses are not recoverable as compensation for the property.
-That attorney fees are not recoverable as part of the “just compensation” for the taking is well established in our cases.
+That attorney fees are not recoverable as part of the "just compensation" for the taking is well established in our cases.
 See City of Ottumwa v.
 Taylor, 251 Iowa 618, 622, 102 N.W.2d 376, 378 (1960); Welton v.
-Iowa State Highway Comm’n, 211 Iowa 625, 640-41, 233 N.W.
+Iowa State Highway Comm'n, 211 Iowa 625, 640-41, 233 N.W.
 876, 884 (1930).

 The district court correctly applied the Wilson decision as it was announced in that case.
 That is the role of district courts.
 We are now convinced, however, that Wilson must be overruled on the issue now before us.
 We do overrule it at this time.
-Consequently, we reverse the judgment of the district court and remand the matter to that court for a determination of a reasonable allowance of attorney fees incurred by Le-high on both the prior appeal in this litigation and the present appeal.
+Consequently, we reverse the judgment of the district court and remand the matter to that court for a determination of a reasonable allowance of attorney fees incurred by Lehigh on both the prior appeal in this litigation and the present appeal.

 REVERSED AND REMANDED.